csinva/csinva.github.io/_notes/neuro/neural_comp.md

     - query by using multiply X + Q * english-profile-vec
     - find closest letter vecs to X - yields "e"

+## details

-### mathematical background
+- mathematical background
   - randomly chosen vecs are dissimilar
   - sum vector is similar to its argument vectors
   - product vector and permuted vector are dissimilar to their argument vectors
   - multiplication distibutes over addition
   - permutation distributes over both additions and multiplication
   - multiplication and permutations are invertible
   - addition is approximately invertible

-### comparison to DNNs
+- comparison to DNNs
   - both do statistical learning from data
   - data can be noisy
   - both use high-dim vecs although DNNs get bad with him dims (e.g. 100k)
   - HD is founded on rich mathematical theory
   - new codewords are made from existing ones
   - HD memory is a separate func
   - HD algos are transparent, incremental (on-line), scalable
   - somewhat closer to the brain...cerebellum anatomy seems to be match HD
-- HD: holistic (distributed repr.) is robus
+  - HD: holistic (distributed repr.) is robust

-### different names
+- different names
   - Tony plate: holographic reduced representation
   - ross gayler: multiply-add-permute arch
   - gayler & levi: vector-symbolic arch
   - gallant & okaywe: matrix binding with additive termps
   - fourier holographic reduced reprsentations (FHRR; Plate)
   - ...many more names

-### theory of sequence indexing and working memory in RNNs
+- theory of sequence indexing and working memory in RNNs
   - trying to make key-value pairs
   - VSA as a structured approach for understanding neural networks
   - reservoir computing = state-dependent network = echos-state network = liquid state machine - try to represen sequential temporal data - builds representations on the fly